reactjs/react.dev/content/docs/concurrent-mode-intro.md

 ### Interruptible Rendering {#interruptible-rendering}

 Consider a filterable product list.
-Have you ever typed into a list filter and felt that it stutters on every key press?
+Have you ever typed into a list filter and felt that it stutters on every keypress?
 Some of the work to update the product list might be unavoidable, such as creating new DOM nodes or the browser performing layout.
 However, *when* and *how* we perform that work plays a big role.

 A common way to work around the stutter is to "debounce" the input.
 When debouncing, we only update the list *after* the user stops typing.
 However, it can be frustrating that the UI doesn't update while we're typing.
 As an alternative, we could "throttle" the input, and update the list with a certain maximum frequency.
-But then on lower-powered devices we'd still end up with stutter.
+But then on lower-powered devices, we'd still end up with stutter.
 Both debouncing and throttling create a suboptimal user experience.

 The reason for the stutter is simple: once rendering begins, it can't be interrupted.
-So the browser can't update the text input right after the key press.
+So the browser can't update the text input right after the keypress.
 No matter how good a UI library (such as React) might look on a benchmark, if it uses blocking rendering, a certain amount of work in your components will always cause stutter.
 And, often, there is no easy fix.

 **Concurrent Mode fixes this fundamental limitation by making rendering interruptible.** This means when the user presses another key, React doesn't need to block the browser from updating the text input.
 Instead, it can let the browser paint an update to the input, and then continue rendering the updated list *in memory*.
 When the rendering is finished, React updates the DOM, and changes are reflected on the screen.